laravel/docs/blade.md

         </body>
     </html>

-Once the `layout` component has been defined, we may create a Blade component that utilizes the `layout` component to achieve the same goals as template inheritance:
+Once the `layout` component has been defined, we may create a Blade template that utilizes the `layout` component to achieve the same goals as template inheritance:

     <x-layout>
         Page content...